coreymckrill/nearby-wordpress-events/readme.txt

 Inviting more people to join the community will help to increase its overall health, diversity, and effectiveness, which in turn helps to ensure that WordPress will continue to thrive in the years to come.

-wp-admin is the perfect place to show these events, since that's the place where virtually all WordPress users already visit.
-Instead of expecting them to come to us, we can bring relevant information directly to them.
+wp-admin is the perfect place to display these events, because that’s the place where almost all WordPress users are visiting already.
+Instead of expecting them to come to us, we can bring the relevant information directly to them.

 == Frequently Asked Questions ==